algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 **`/interpreter`** Contains all the files related to the interpreter.

-`main.c` Core of the project, contains the main function.
+`main.c` The core of the project, contains the main function.

 **`interpreter/headers`** Contains all the header files such as :